-Minneapolis area St. Vincent de Paul assistance programs.
+Minneapolis and St. Paul area St. Vincent de Paul assistance programs.

 The financial assistance offered is wide ranging and examples are below.

 - Transportation can include bus cards/passes for those with new jobs.
 A voucher for gasoline may be provided too.
 It can be used for a short trip around Minneapolis – St. Paul.
 Or look into a bus ticket to an out of town burial for an immediate family member.

 - Free cars can be arranged by SVDP as well for workers or job-seekers in the twin cities.
 They are usually new or used autos.
 Learn more on where to get a donated car for free.

 - The St. Vincent thrift store can offer vouchers for clothing and house-wares, including furniture applications.

 - DCEH Bicycle program is for qualified adults with documentation of medical appointments, employment, education, treatment, or those who need it for a job search.